wilkox/treemapify/README.md

 Mandatory argument: a data frame output by `treemapify`.

-Optional argument: **label.groups=_TRUE|FALSE_**, a booleen specifying whether to draw group labels.
+Optional argument: **label.groups=_TRUE_**, a boolean specifying whether to draw group labels.
 Defaults to true if a group aesthetic was supplied to `treemapify`.

 Output: a ggplot object.
 Can be modified with additional scales, geoms etc.